Heritage Wealth Management LLC Boosts Holdings in DXC Technology (NYSE:DXC)

-Heritage Wealth Management LLC increased its stake in shares of DXC Technology (NYSE:DXC – Get Rating) by 83.4% in the fourth quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 2,032 shares of the company’s stock after buying an additional 924 shares during the period.
-Heritage Wealth Management LLC’s holdings in DXC Technology were worth $54,000 as of its most recent SEC filing.
+Heritage Wealth Management LLC raised its holdings in DXC Technology (NYSE:DXC – Get Rating) by 83.4% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,032 shares of the company’s stock after purchasing an additional 924 shares during the period.
+Heritage Wealth Management LLC’s holdings in DXC Technology were worth $54,000 at the end of the most recent reporting period.

-A number of other large investors have also added to or reduced their stakes in the stock.
-Point72 Asset Management L.P. purchased a new position in DXC Technology during the 3rd quarter valued at $33,834,000.
-Cantor Fitzgerald L. P. bought a new position in shares of DXC Technology in the 3rd quarter worth approximately $30,653,000.
-Scout Investments Inc. increased its holdings in DXC Technology by 328.0% in the 4th quarter.
-Scout Investments Inc. now owns 1,093,900 shares of the company’s stock worth $28,988,000 after acquiring an additional 838,290 shares in the last quarter.
-Millennium Management LLC increased its holdings in DXC Technology by 993.5% in the 2nd quarter.
-Millennium Management LLC now owns 682,855 shares of the company’s stock worth $20,697,000 after acquiring an additional 620,408 shares in the last quarter.
-Finally, Dimensional Fund Advisors LP grew its holdings in DXC Technology by 11.2% during the 3rd quarter.
-Dimensional Fund Advisors LP now owns 5,454,220 shares of the company’s stock valued at $133,524,000 after buying an additional 548,891 shares in the last quarter.
+Several other large investors have also recently modified their holdings of DXC.
+American Century Companies Inc. lifted its position in DXC Technology by 52.2% during the first quarter.
+American Century Companies Inc. now owns 80,959 shares of the company’s stock valued at $2,641,000 after purchasing an additional 27,781 shares during the last quarter.
+US Bancorp DE increased its position in DXC Technology by 10.6% during the 1st quarter.
+US Bancorp DE now owns 20,835 shares of the company’s stock valued at $681,000 after purchasing an additional 1,993 shares during the period.
+HighTower Advisors LLC increased its position in DXC Technology by 11.7% during the 1st quarter.
+HighTower Advisors LLC now owns 8,776 shares of the company’s stock valued at $284,000 after purchasing an additional 921 shares during the period.
+Acadian Asset Management LLC grew its position in shares of DXC Technology by 432.5% in the 1st quarter.
+Acadian Asset Management LLC now owns 16,497 shares of the company’s stock worth $538,000 after buying an additional 13,399 shares during the period.
+Finally, MetLife Investment Management LLC grew its position in shares of DXC Technology by 19.3% in the 1st quarter.
+MetLife Investment Management LLC now owns 66,501 shares of the company’s stock worth $2,170,000 after buying an additional 10,773 shares during the period.
 Hedge funds and other institutional investors own 89.19% of the company’s stock.

 DXC Technology Company, together with its subsidiaries, provides information technology services and solutions primarily in the United States, the United Kingdom, rest of Europe, Australia, and internationally.
 It operates in two segments, Global Business Services (GBS) and Global Infrastructure Services (GIS).